What the Match of the Day pundits made of Huddersfield Town's draw with Swansea City

 Match of the Day pundit Frank Lampard felt Huddersfield Town's Jonathan Hogg should have been sent-off alongside Swansea City's Jordan Ayew in yesterday's goalless draw.

-After marvelling over Huddersfield Town's sheer dominance with scoring, attention turned to the 11th minute dismissal of Swansea City's Jordan Ayew.
+After marvelling over the Terriers' sheer dominance without scoring, attention turned to the 11th minute dismissal of Swans' Ayew.

-The Ghanaian forward was shown a straight red card by referee Michael Oliver following a studs-up challenge on Town's Jonathan Hogg.
+The Ghanaian forward was shown a straight red card by referee Michael Oliver following a studs-up challenge on Town captain Hogg.

-But Frank Lampard felt Swans boss Carlos Carvalhal had cause to be aggrieved that it was only his player that was dismissed and not Hogg as well.
+But Frank Lampard believed Swansea boss Carlos Carvalhal had cause to be aggrieved that it was only his player dismissed and not Hogg as well.

 Speaking on the BBC highlights show, former Chelsea and England midfielder Lampard said, “I agree with Carvalhal.